May: Ehlers Danlos Awareness Month

 The discomfort could present itself as pain in the jaw area, clicking and grinding noises when the jaw is moving, and for some, the jaw may lock-up, requiring medical intervention.

-TANYA is a Hypermobility Pilates Specialist.
+TANYA is a Hypermobility Rehabilitation Pilates Specialist.

 Helping others to learn how to manage their own hypermobility

-Ehlers Danlos Syndrome / Hypermobility Spectrum Disorder
+Ehlers Danlos Syndromes / Hypermobility Spectrum Disorder

 Sign up to our newsletter to be kept up-to-date with our news and offers.

 Find out more about what we do at Intensys Life: